 - Online skills training that is available at any time, from any location

 Meanwhile, the Department of Veterans Affairs offers veterans an employment toolkit.
 The Web site has a range of resources and information about the resume and interview process, as well as details about job placement programs aimed specifically at military hiring.

 Aimed at accelerating job opportunities and placements, another initiative to assist veterans is Hiring Our Heroes.
 As part of that effort, the Institute for Veterans and Military Families at Syracuse University created Fast Track, an interactive approach to showing veterans potential paths to meaningful careers, while also providing resources to guide veterans in making informed decisions about education and employment opportunities.
 Hiring Our Heroes also maintains a listing of upcoming hiring fairs, where veterans can also participate in employment workshops to get advice on resume writing, interviewing and more.

 Adecco has also partnered with the Warriors to Work program in association with the Wounded Warrior Project to aid in the same mission of helping servicemen and women transition to the civilian workforce.

 And speaking of success stories, FedsHireVets features many first-person accounts of veterans who have successfully landed rewarding jobs with the federal government.
 These success stories help motivate and inspire veterans seeking work.
 And they also serve to demonstrate to employers the tremendous value that veterans bring to the workforce.

 As individuals who have served our country with honor, veterans already have the work ethic, positive attitude, skills and experience to make a positive impact for employers.
-By tapping into the many resources available to help in their job search, they can learn to effectively market themselves and their many skills and attributes.
+By tapping into the many resources available to help in your job search, you can learn to effectively market your many skills and attributes.